How Protern Works

 A faster option when it fits the day

-Some teams also choose to sync sensors and review runs using a phone between training runs.
+Some teams choose to sync sensors and review runs using a phone between training runs.
+Because video access is handled automatically, athletes can open their runs shortly after filming without interrupting the coach.

-This can be helpful for faster on-hill feedback, but the post-training process above remains the most common approach for teams using Protern.
+This supports faster on-hill feedback when needed, while the post-training process above remains the most common approach for teams using Protern.

 What you need to use Protern